 Sue has been up close and personal with HR and has had to wade through layoffs, acquisitions, and corporate restructuring.
 (That means she’s a veteran of the job market zoo and has been so deep in corporate goo that nothing surprises her anymore!)

-Text “STUCK” to 866-294-1324 to start a dialogue OR to schedule a time to speak with Sue and learn more about her “concierge” job search solutions, click on the calendar below:
+Text me at 866-294-1324 to start a dialogue OR schedule a time below to speak with me and learn more about our “concierge” job search solutions: